insinfo/galileo/packages/serialize/README.md

 # Constructor Parameters

 Sometimes, you may need to have custom constructor parameters, for example, when using depedency injection frameworks.
-For these cases, `angel_serialize` can forward custom constructor parameters.
+For these cases, `galileo_serialize` can forward custom constructor parameters.

 The following: